daattali/beautiful-jekyll/the-simple-meal-planning-guide.md

 ### What you'll find in the Simple Meal Planning Guide:

-* Helpful meal planning and meal organizing tips
+* Helpful simple meal planning and meal organizing tips
 * 8 helpful meal planning printables
 * Steps to help guide you through the process of meal planning from start to finish
 * Bonus meal planning resources and ideas